Is the cup half empty, or half full?

 Estranged from his family during the exodus, my father, then a 15-year-old teenager, spent months on end at Birla Mandir in New Delhi, squashed into a 3 feet by 3 feet space.
 During the day he would station himself outside the law courts and fill forms for people for a few paisa [one paisa back then was 1/64th of a Rupee].
 A daily visit to All India Radio to announce his whereabouts so his family could find him, finally reunited him with his parents and three brothers—albeit after much emotional, physical and mental trauma.

 My parents were just two tiny wisps in this large-scale evacuation.
 Fifteen million people were displaced in total, forced to leave their homes, their belongings, their identity and to start afresh in cities amongst people who did not take too kindly to the new arrivals.
 Those memories of loss never really left any of the refugees.
 Worse still, it was a displacement racked with bloodshed.
-Between one and two million people died.
+Somewhere between one million and two million people died.

 [Note: Top image: Madhyana [Central section of Yayati]: Oil on canvas, 96 X 240 inches .]